 '''

-./poolq-cli.sh
+./poolq.sh

 '''

-• Or, on any machine, run:
+Or, on any machine, run:

 '''

-java -cp poolq.jar org.broadinstitute.rnai.poolq.cli.PoolQCli
+java -jar poolq.jar

 '''

-If you successfully launched the PoolQ CLI, you should see a usage message that looks something like this:
+If you successfully launched PoolQ, you should see a usage message explaining all of the command-line options:

+''' Usage: poolq [options] Options: -barcode-scores, --barcode-scores An optional output CSV file with the sample barcodes as columns, the construct barcodes as rows, and the read counts as scores. -barcode-start, --barcode-start The index of the start of a sample barcode within a read.
+Defaults to 0.
+Default: 0 -conditions, --conditions An input file with two columns: the barcode, and the condition. -construct-barcode-match-length, --construct-barcode-match-length The length of construct barcodes that should be used in matching.
+Default: -1 -construct-barcode-search-end, --construct-barcode-search-end The last base (counting from 0) where PoolQ should search for construct barcodes. -construct-barcode-search-prefix, --construct-barcode-search-prefix The DNA prefix that precedes the construct barcode in the reads file and is used to locate the construct barcode. -construct-barcode-search-start, --construct-barcode-search-start The first base (counting from 0) where PoolQ should search for construct barcodes.
+Default: 7 -construct-start, --construct-start, -hairpin-start, --hairpin-start The index of the start of a construct barcode within a read.
+Defaults to Default: 16 '''

 '''

-Usage: PoolQ [options]

-Options:

--barcode-scores, --barcode-scores

-An optional output CSV file with the sample barcodes as columns, the

-construct barcodes as rows, and the read counts as scores.

--barcode-start, --barcode-start

-The index of the start of a sample barcode within a read.
-Defaults to 0.

-Default: 0

--conditions, --conditions

-An input file with two columns: the barcode, and the condition.

--construct-barcode-match-length, --construct-barcode-match-length

-The length of construct barcodes that should be used in matching.

-Default: -1

--construct-barcode-search-end, --construct-barcode-search-end

-The last base (counting from 0) where PoolQ should search for construct

-harcodes

-Default: 26

--construct-barcode-search-prefix, --construct-barcode-search-prefix

-The DNA prefix that precedes the construct barcode in the reads file

-andis used to locate the construct barcode.

--construct-barcode-search-start, --construct-barcode-search-start

-The first base (counting from 0) where PoolQ should search for construct

-barcodes.

-Default: 7

--construct-start, --construct-start, -hairpin-start, --hairpin-start

-The index of the start of a construct barcode within a read.
-Defaults to

-16.

-Default: 16

 -correlation, --correlation

 An optional output file with the correlation matrix of the log normalized

 scores by condition.

 -exact-match, --exact-match

 Use exact matches for construct barcodes in the reference file

 Default: false

 -include-ambiguous, --include-ambiguous

 Score reads that match ambiguously to all matching constructs.
 Defaults

 to false, in which case ambiguous matches are discarded.

 Default: false

 -include-non-pf, --include-non-pf

 Include non-PF reads [SAM or BAM files only]

 Default: true

 -norm-scores, --norm-scores

 An optional output CSV file with the conditions as columns, the construct

 barcodes as rows, and the read counts as the log normalized scores.

 -platform-reference, --platform-reference

 An optional input file with two columns: a construct barcode that is

 known to exist, and the associated construct ID.

 -quality, --quality

 An output text file containing a basic report of the quality control

 information gathered while processing the reads.

 -reads, --reads

 The file containing the sequencing reads in either FASTQ or BAM format.

 The file may be gzipped or not; if the file is gzipped, it should end with

 the .gz suffix.

 Default: []

 -reads-file-type, --reads-file-type

 Override the reads file type.
 One of [BAM, FASTQ, RAW].

 -reference, --reference

 An input file with two columns: the construct barcode that are contained

 in the reads, and the construct IDs.

 -scores, --scores

 An output CSV file with the conditions as columns, the construct barcodes

 as rows, and the read counts as the scores.

 -skip-short-reads, --skip-short-reads

 Skip reads too short to contain both a barcode and construct.
 Defaults to

 false.

 Default: false

 -unexpected-sequence-threshold, --unexpected-sequence-threshold

+The maximum number of unexpected sequences to report

+Default: 100

+-unexpected-sequences, --unexpected-sequences

+An optional output text file containing a report of sequences found in

+the reads but not mapped to construct IDs by the reference file.
+If a

+platform reference file is provided, any constructs contained there will be

+identified by IDs in this file.

+-help, --help

+Output this message.

+Default: false

 '''